queenofdowntime/square-one/tutorials/new-project-setup.md

-# How to set up a new project
+# How to set up and manage a new project

 So now that you have learned the [basics of git](https://try.github.io/levels/1/challenges/2), have [set up git properly](https://github.com/fouralarmfire/square-one/blob/master/machine-setup.md#git) on your computer